 Another survey of residents conducted by Loudoun's Economic Development Advisory Commission identified the desire for more entertainment options and a more walkable community as the top two additions to the County that would make it a more popular destination.
-This survey also identified housing issues including a desire for affordability and density preferred by over half of survey respondents.
+Over half of survey respondents that identified housing issues expressed concern for the affordability of housing for the local workforce and appropriately regulating residential density.